 - If you decide to climb up St Peter’s dome after the tour like I did, remember that you do not need to join the queue at the security gate, you can go straight to the dome entrance…super handy!

 - Watch Dr. Elizabeth Lev’s fascinating Ted Talk on the unheard story of the Sistine Chapel for a sneak peak into what you’ll see when you’ll walk into this magical place

 - If you are looking for a more detailed itinerary, The Roman Guy offers several types of tours in the Vatican and in Rome more in general, you can check out their website for further details

 Have you visited the Vatican?
 What was your experience?

-Disclaimer: My Italian Diaries believes in full transparency when it comes to writing about products and services.
+Disclaimer: I believe in full transparency when it comes to writing about products and services.
 I was invited by The Roman Guy to try their “Early Access Vatican Gold Tour”, but my views of the experience stay independent from that invitation.
 I would never recommend something that I wouldn’t willingly pay for myself.